dragonfire535/xiao/README.md

 ### Image Manipulation:

+* **ace-attorney:** Sends a text box from Ace Attorney with the quote and character of your choice.
 * **achievement:** Sends a Minecraft achievement with the text of your choice.
 * **adorable:** Creates an adorable avatar based on the text you provide.
 * **apple-engraving:** Engraves the text of your choice onto an Apple product.